 Work Function and Threshold Frequency Formula

-The first theory of the photoelectric effect was put forward by Einstein by using Max Planck’s theory of light energy being quantized.
+The first theory of the photoelectric effect was put forward by Einstein by using Max Planck’s theory of light energy.
 It was considered that each packet of light energy or photons carried energy hv where h was a proportionality constant known as the Planck constant and v was the frequency of the electromagnetic waves of light.
 Kmax is the maximum amount of kinetic energy delivered to the atoms before they leave their atomic bonding.
 To explain threshold frequency we can write the equation for photoelectric effect as:

 Here W is the work function of the metal.
 It is the minimum energy that needs to be supplied to the metal body for the emission of photoelectrons.
 Now W can be written as: